Intimacy Is Not For the Faint of Heart

 Most people will never experience true intimacy because fear stops them.
 But the ones who push past it?
 They get the kind of intimacy that makes all the risk worth it.

-Strategies for Facing Relationship Fears
+Strategies for Facing Intimacy Fears

 Time to man up (or woman up).
 Facing your intimacy fears is a street fight with your own mind, and you need to come out swinging.